ElliottjPierce/noiz/book/src/quick-start/distance-noise.md

 ## Worley Noise

-Right now, each cell in the cellular noise is flat since it only comes from the nearest cell point itself.
+In cellular noise, each cell is flat since it only comes from the nearest cell point itself.
 So, another approach is to calculate the result based on the distances themselves rather that the *point* at the closest distance.
 This is called worley noise.
 Here's how to do it in noiz: